pi-hole/docs/docs/api/auth.md

     }
     ```

-On success, this will return a JSON object containing the session ID (SID) and the time until your session expires (in seconds).
+On success, this will return a JSON object containing the session ID (SID) and the time until your session expires (validity in seconds).
 You can use this SID from this point to authenticate your requests to the API.

 ## Use the SID to access API endpoints